Corpsman Dey: You will be arrested.

 Raccoons' cute masked faces have led to countless fictional depictions as sly, thieving (though usually cute and cuddly) tricksters.
 Due to Added Alliterative Appeal, most fictional raccoons are usually described as "rascals" (this word was used so often, it even became their Stock Animal Name!).
 Usually Rascally Raccoons are depicted as just playful, mischievous, maybe a bit disobedient — though portrayal as literal thieves or kleptomaniacs isn't rare, either.
-Furthermore, unlike other predators like Foxes, Raccoons are often depicted as urbane and streetwise considering they are notorious as one of the largest mammals who prefer living in cities.
+Furthermore, unlike other predators like foxes, raccoons are often depicted as streetwise, even while being willing to use their cute looks for their advantage, considering they are notorious as one of the largest mammals who prefer living in cities.

 Note: This trope is not a list of all raccoons in fiction.
 Nor is it a list of all raccoons named "Rascal" (such examples should go into Stock Animal Name).
 Only raccoons with "rascally" personality apply here.

 A subtrope of Animal Stereotypes.
 Compare Cunning Like a Fox.
 For the Japanese raccoon dog that tends to get a similar treatment in fiction, see Tanuki.
 In some Western localizations, the Tanuki may be mistaken for a Rascally Raccoon.
 See Rascally Rabbit, Sneaky Spider, and Those Wily Coyotes for other animals typically used as a "trickster" in fiction.

 - One Sears Optical commercial had a woman telling her cat to come back into her house, but ended up having a raccoon enter her house instead.
 Cue the raccoon being revealed to be very sick and biting her in her sleep.